SignTools/SignTools/FAQ.md

 - **Apple Development**

   This is the default certificate type.
-If you have a free developer account, it grants you access to some standard entitlements, including app debugging (get-task-allow), which is necessary for some jailbreaks and emulators.
+If you have a free developer account, it grants you access to some standard entitlements, including app debugging (`get-task-allow`), which is necessary for some jailbreaks and emulators.
 If you have a paid developer account, it grants you access to all standard entitlements.
 This is the recommended type of certificate to use.

 - **Apple Distribution**

   This certificate type is only available to paid developer accounts, as it is used when publishing an app.
-It grants you access to every standard entitlement, except for app debugging (get-task-allow).
+It grants you access to every standard entitlement, except for app debugging (`get-task-allow`).
 Additionally, it allows you to use production entitlements such as push notifications.
 Only use this type of certificate if you need those extra entitlements.

 ### Provisioning profiles

 - **Wildcard**

   Its `application-identifier` looks like `TEAM_ID.*`.
-It can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...), but it can't use most standard entitlements such as app groups or iCloud containers.
+It can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...), but it can't contain most standard entitlements such as app groups or iCloud containers.

 - **Explicit**

   Its `application-identifier` looks like `TEAM_ID.app1`.
-It can properly sign only one app (`TEAM_ID.app1`), but it can use any standard entitlement as long as it's in the provisioning profile.
-If you sign multiple apps with the same profile, only one of the apps can be installed on your device at a time.
-This is because their bundle ids will be identical and the apps will replace each other.
+It can properly sign only one app (`TEAM_ID.app1`), but it can contain any standard entitlement.
+You can also improperly any app with any id, but some functions such as file importing will not work.

 ## App runs, but malfunctions due to invalid signing/entitlements